If you invested in crypto last year, you may be in for a rude awakening this tax season.

 The IRS and other regulators cannot issue guidance on every situation a taxpayer may run into, and there are plenty of gaps in current guidance.
-That’s why it’s important to look for a tax professional familiar with current IRS guidance and has experience reporting cryptocurrency gains and losses, Chandrasekera says.
+That’s why it’s important to look for a tax professional who is familiar with current IRS guidance and has experience reporting cryptocurrency gains and losses, Chandrasekera says.
 Ask potential tax pros if they own any virtual currency themselves, and make sure they acknowledge the uncertainties in the tax code.

 “There are some gray areas, and that’s where CPAs need to come in and say, ‘OK, we don’t have direct guidance from the IRS, but when they set up the guidance, this was the intention,’” Chandrasekera says.
 “As CPAs, we should be able to use our experience and our overall knowledge about the tax code and apply those rules to the unique cases that we see.”